 There are highly complex liability issues when a person is hurt while participating in competition.
-Our team of experienced Fort Lauderdale sports injury lawyers at the Leifer Law Firm know the subtleties of the laws in Florida, and we have considerable experience fighting for the rights of victims.
+Our team of experienced Fort Lauderdale sports injury lawyers at Leifer & Ramirez know the subtleties of the laws in Florida, and we have considerable experience fighting for the rights of victims.
 We are dedicated to getting the compensation you deserve when negligence turns a favorite activity into a devastating experience.

 Adult Victims of Sports Injuries

 Whether you play for fun or professionally, sports injuries can have a horrific impact on your life.
 Common sports injuries include:

 - Concussion and other forms of traumatic head injury (TBI);

 - Cuts and lacerations; and,

 Many of these sports injuries require costly surgery, medical treatment, physical therapy, and rehabilitative care.
 Though these injuries are a threat in any activity involving physical contact, the risk is higher when another person fails to exercise reasonable caution in connection with a sport.